Active Imagination

 Tap into an active imagination in online therapy

 Having an active imagination is not only part of a healthy childhood and growth into a well-adjusted adult, but it can also be a key part of keeping our minds healthy throughout adulthood.
-You don’t have to outgrow being imaginative; in fact, it may be better for you to keep that imagination alive throughout your life.
+You don’t have to outgrow being actively imaginative; in fact, it may be better for you to keep that active imagination alive throughout your life.

 If you can relate to the above, a great place for you to start receiving help is BetterHelp.
 Researchers found that “users of BetterHelp experienced significantly reduced depression symptom severity after engaging with the platform.”
 You may read the full study here.